configcat/common-js/README.md

 ConfigCat Common library for JavaScript is a shared package that provides the common ConfigCat SDK logic for [ConfigCat SDK for Node.js](https://github.com/configcat/node-sdk) and [ConfigCat SDK for JavaScript](https://github.com/configcat/js-sdk).

 ConfigCat is a feature flag, feature toggle, and configuration management service that lets you launch new features and change your software configuration remotely without actually (re)deploying code.
+ConfigCat even helps you do controlled roll-outs like canary releases and blue-green deployments.

 ## Installing
 ```